-1. If you are replacing an existing Holley carburetor, you may need to purchase and install a throttle lever extension (Holley P/N 20-7) on the carburetor.
+1. Unless you are replacing an existing Holley® carburetor (which already has a lever extension arm), you may need to purchase and install a throttle lever extension (Holley® P/N 20-7) on the carburetor.
 Remove the throttle stud and nut from the original carburetor.
-You can purchase a new stud from your Holley dealer (Holley P/N 20-67).
-Install the stud in the throttle extension lever (Figure 1).
+You can purchase a new stud from your Holley® dealer (Holley® P/N 20-67).
+Install the stud in the throttle lever extension (Figure 1).
+See the appropriate service manual for transmission adjustment.